Azure/data-api-builder/docs/configuration-file.md

 #### Actions

 The `actions` array is a mixed-type array that details what actions are allowed to related roles.
-In a simple case,  value is one of the following: `create`, `read`, `update`, `delete`
+When the entity is either a table or view, roles can be configured with the following actions: `create`, `read`, `update`, `delete`.
+Incase of stored procedures, the roles can only be configured with `execute` action.

 For example: